 At one particular moment, we may feel that there are so many things we need to do at once.
-Our task list is endless, and we feel our time is limited.
-When we finally get down to do things we need to do, we get bogged down in trying to do a bit here and bit there.
+Our task list is endless, and we think our time is limited.
+When we finally get down to do something we need to do, we get bogged down in trying to do a bit here and bit there.
 We leave our tasks incomplete in the attempt to finish them all at once.
-We are easily distracted and bored during the task therefore we forget the importance of the process.
+We are easily distracted and bored during the task; therefore, we forget the importance of the process.
 They say, “it’s not what you do but how you do it that matters.”
-We are so anxious to reach the destination; we forget to enjoy the journey.
+We are so anxious to reach the destination; we forget to enjoy the journey

-Enjoying the process of doing something is an essence of a task.
-Taking one step at a time and giving each step your complete attention can do wonder in your life.
-When your energy is focused and aligned in one direction, it brings out the creativity to all you do.
-What else is the creativity?!
+Enjoying the process of doing something is the essence of a task.
+Taking one step at a time and giving each step, your complete attention can do wonder in life.
+When energy is focused and aligned in one direction, it brings out the creativity.
+What else is creativity?!
 A free flow of energy, right?!

 Creativity is a Free Flow of Energy

 Developing the habit of narrowing down your energy through a funnel to focus on your task is high power.
 Every moment in your life brings the possibility of totality.
 Totality is a state of being completely absorbed in that one moment you are currently experiencing.
 It is an experience of dropping that extra baggage of calculations that you do not require to live your life.
 Life is a package of small moments that you need to open gently and slowly.
 Take your time!

 Take One Step At A Time.
 Living your life with totality is a bliss!